aardappel/lobster/docs/source/philosophy.md

     possible, with a very terse and uniform higher order function call syntax, optionally immutable objects and coroutines that reduce the need for global state in the first place.
-    Lobster actually has very powerful object oriented features (multimethods being more expressive than traditional single dispatch in most OO languages), but it doesn't push it's OO angle to the forefront, and unlike OO languages doesn't have an object heavy API.
+    Lobster actually has very powerful object oriented features (its overloading and dynamic dispatch being more expressive than in most OO languages), but it doesn't push it's OO angle to the forefront, and unlike OO languages doesn't have an object heavy API.
 While OO brought us many important ideas in programming, it is also single-handedly responsible for